gokcehan/lf/doc.md

 # RULER

-The ruler can be configured using a ruler file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)).
+The ruler can be configured using the `rulerfile` option (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)).
 The contents of the ruler file should be a Go template which is then rendered to create the actual output (refer to https://pkg.go.dev/text/template for more details on the syntax).
-This feature is currently experimental and must be enabled via the `rulerfile` option.

 The following data fields are exported: